 - Additionally, the prevalence of depression and anxiety amongst adolescents and children has increased steadily over time.

 - Many mental conditions and behavioral problems can begin between ages 2 and 8.
-According to the CDC, 1 in 6 children between 2 and 8 have a behavioral or mental health condition.
+According to the CDC, one in six children between 2 and 8 have a behavioral or mental health condition.

 - The rate of depression and anxiety among adolescents increases over time, with many symptoms manifesting between ages 12 and 17.
 Behavioral problems, however, are more likely to affect children between ages 6 and 11.

-- Additionally, boys are more likely than girls to have behavioral issues, and living in poverty and complications related to socioeconomic status can be major predetermining factors for the development of mental health conditions either in childhood or later in life.
+- Additionally, boys are more likely than girls to have behavioral issues, and underprivileged children can be more susceptible to the development of mental health conditions either in childhood or later in life.

 - The United States Department of Health and Human Services (HHS) Office of Adolescent Health offers additional information on the impact mental health disorders can have on children, youths, and adolescents.
-Specifically within adolescents, the prevalence of major depressive episodes (depression lasting longer than two weeks out of a year) have increased by nearly a third from 2005 to 2014.
-Additionally, suicide has become the second leading cause of death for adolescents between ages 15 to 24 years old, and in 2013 and 2014, adolescents between ages 10 and 14 were more likely to die by suicide than a motor vehicle accident.
+Specifically, within adolescents, the prevalence of major depressive episodes (depression lasting longer than two weeks out of a year) have increased by nearly a third from 2005 to 2014.
+Additionally, suicide has become the second leading cause of death for adolescents between ages 15 and 24, and in 2013 and 2014, adolescents between ages 10 and 14 were more likely to die by suicide than a motor vehicle accident.

-Below are some of the most common known causes of the majority of mental illnesses.
 Children may develop a mental condition either due to a single cause or a combination of different factors.
+Below are some of the most commonly cited causes of most mental illnesses.

 Children whose parents are struggling with a mental illness may be more likely to develop an illness themselves, due to genetic factors.